kirk-bond/ACSC-2018/challenges/man2/README.md

 ## Problem

-Did you know man pages have their own markup language?
-Check out the man page for strings on this alpine linux docker.
+Do you know all the things 'Strings' is capable of?
+Well, maybe not on all OS, but on this one.

 ## Flag

-    acsc18{man_strings_is_a_terrible_Google_image_search}
+    acsc18{man_strings_ftw}

 ## Category